 Western Australian farmers have benefited from the support provided to developing country trainees by acquiring valuable plant germplasm—Biserrula from Morocco, anthracnose resistant albus lupin from Ethiopia, and black spot resistant field pea from Russia—through the scientific network that the training courses have established.
 In addition, training in pest and disease diagnosis and control is reducing risks of introducing plant and animal diseases, and problems arising from faulty diagnosis of diseases in products that are exported from and imported into Australia.
 Commercial enterprises have benefited from their partnership with the Crawford Fund to support training projects for importers in the efficient use of their products, reducing marketing risks, and enhancing their image as good corporate citizens.

 We invite new participants for projects on the basis that WA commerce will be “doing well by doing good.”
+A brochure summarising our activities is available here.

 In Western Australia, the awards are open to Honours and Postgraduate students from WA interested in gaining international agricultural research experience in developing countries.